When to clean grout

 Frequently Asked Questions

-To clean grout, you can use a grout brush or toothbrush and a pH-neutral grout cleaner.
-Scrub the grout lines, then rinse thoroughly with clean water.
+To clean grout effectively, use a grout brush or small scrub brush and a pH-neutral grout cleaner.
+Scrub the grout lines thoroughly, then rinse the area with clean water.

 Connect with certified professionals in your area